Can You Become A Screenwriter Without A Degree? Pros & Cons.

 Get out of your comfort zone

+The system was set up at Chapman University so students would be in production nearly every weekend.
+Students were assigned cycles where their production was slated to be filmed.
 This meant if you were a social person who knew a lot of other students (and were good at learning new jobs), you could be on set nearly every week if you wanted to.

-Keep in mind, though: don’t expect the person who hires you to work their sets to give you a job as a writer.
+Keep in mind, though, that you should not expect the person who hires you to work their sets to give you a job as a writer.
+When someone hires you for a specific job, particularly in a professional setting, they will see you only in that role (at least initially).

-Film your own projects, and host table reads.
+Film your projects and host table reads.

-My friends and I created a lot of projects by participating in a local film club called the Underground Showdown that hosted film screenings every two weeks for the participating students to share work they made based on a three word prompt.
+My friends and I created many projects by participating in a local film club called the Underground Showdown.
+The club hosted film screenings every two weeks for the participating students to share work they made based on a three-word prompt.
+The bi-weekly deadlines and venue to screen material made participating in the club rewarding and a great way to learn.

 Ask the professors for help – even after class is over.